-An MRI may be recommended by the doctor for people who have a high risk of breast cancer.
-This includes anyone who tests positive for the BRCA1 or BRCA2 gene and/or have a strong family history of breast cancer.
+A standard MRI may be recommended by the doctor if you have a high risk of breast cancer.
+This includes testing positive for the BRCA1 or BRCA2 gene and/or having a strong family history of breast cancer.

 For more information about where to find a mammography clinic in Alberta, please visit: www.screeningforlife.ca